No inner; No outer

 Author, Mindfulness for Performers

-John Thomas Dodson is Music Director of the Lexington Bach Festival, Principal Conductor of the Cleveland Women's Orchestra and Artistic Director of Conciertos de la Villa de Santo Domingo, a music festival in the Dominican Republic’s Colonial City, a UNESCO World Heritage site.
+John Thomas Dodson is the founder of Mindfulness for Performers and Music Director of the Lexington Bach Festival.
+He is Artistic Director of Conciertos de la Villa de Santo Domingo in the Dominican Republic’s Colonial City, a UNESCO World Heritage site and currently works closely with Fundación de la Villa in their Musica Antigua project in collaboration with the Dominican Republic's National Conservatory of Music and the Ministry of Culture.

-He has conducted in major venues including Carnegie Hall and Lincoln Center, Hungarian State Opera House, Megaron Concert Hall, Boettcher Concert Hall, Eastman Theatre, Hill Auditorium, Maltz Performing Arts Center and Severance Hall.
-He has served as Music Director for Birmingham-Bloomfield Symphony Orchestra, Adrian Symphony Orchestra, Bryan Symphony Orchestra, Orchestra New York, Coronado Music Festival and the Philharmonia Orchestra of Tucson.
+Dodson has conducted in major venues including Carnegie Hall and Lincoln Center, Hungarian State Opera House, Megaron Concert Hall, Boettcher Concert Hall, Eastman Theatre, Hill Auditorium, Maltz Performing Arts Center and Severance Hall.
+He has led numerous musical organizations including Adrian Symphony Orchestra, Birmingham-Bloomfield Symphony Orchestra, Bryan Symphony Orchestra, Cleveland Women's Orchestra, Coronado Music Festival, Orchestra New York, and the Philharmonia Orchestra of Tucson.

 As a guest conductor Dodson has led concerts with the Athens State Orchestra, Budapest Philharmonic, National Philharmonic of Russia, National Symphony Orchestra of Bashkortostan, National Symphony Orchestra of the Dominican Republic, Irkutzk Symphony Orchestra, Omsk State Academic Symphony Orchestra, Bialystok Philharmonic, Rochester Philharmonic, New Haven Symphony Orchestra and the Symphony Orchestra UANL in Monterrey, Mexico.
 In the field of opera he has collaborated with Yale Opera and Cleveland Opera, and his ballet credits include serving as the Principal Conductor of Ballet Theatre of Toledo.
 Dodson's performances have been featured on Public Radio International and National Public Radio stations as well as radio and television stations in Europe, Russia and North America.

-In addition to his work as a musician, John Thomas Dodson teaches Mindfulness for Performers.
+In addition to his work as a musician, John Thomas Dodson teaches mindfulness for high level performers.
 He was selected to participate in a National Endowment for the Humanities program studying Buddhism in the Himalayas at the College of the Holy Cross with faculty from Holy Cross and Harvard University.
 He has taken Mindfulness Based Stress Reduction courses at UCLA Mindfulness Awareness Research Center and UMass Memorial Center for Mindfulness.
-Dodson founded Blue Heron Mindfulness Living and now leads mindfulness retreats, seminars, and workshops internationally in colleges, schools, conservatories, wellness centers and international conferences, including sessions at Washington College, Oberlin College-Conservatory, the Dominican Republic's National Conservatory of Music and University of Pennsylvania Kutztown Summer Music Festival.
-He is the creator of Mindfulness for Performers, a program specifically designed to use mindfulness practices to raise performance levels while maintaining a calm and balanced mind.
+Dodson now leads mindfulness retreats, seminars, and workshops internationally in colleges, schools, conservatories, wellness centers and international conferences, including sessions at Washington College, Oberlin College-Conservatory, the Dominican Republic's National Conservatory of Music, Greece's National Conservatory of Music in Thessaloniki, and University of Pennsylvania Kutztown Summer Music Festival.
+Dodson is the creator of Mindfulness for Performers, a program specifically designed to use mindfulness practices to raise performance levels while maintaining a calm and balanced mind.
+His most recent mindfulness project was working with over twenty five musicians making their debuts at Carnegie Hall,

 A graduate of Tennessee Technological University and Johns Hopkins University, Dodson holds a Master of Music degree in Instrumental Conducting from the Peabody Conservatory of Music where he studied under Frederik Prausnitz.
 He continued his conducting training with Paul Vermel at the Aspen Music School.
 Dodson is a recipient of the Lenawee Arts Award from the Croswell Opera House and was awarded the degree of Doctor of Humane Letters, honoris causa, from Siena Heights University.